Why these pages are the way they are.

 Pages I've made

-"My web pages" section has some neat and handy pages I made in school or otherwise.
-Some of them use DHTML.
+On my web pages I could experiment with some neat and handy pages I made in school or otherwise.
+Some of them used Flash, some DHTML.
 I used ready-made libraries, which I improved myself, but still it was impossible to make the pages work in every browser and operating system.
-Now I am of the opinion that all dynamic browser-side content should be implemented with flash.
-Then the page will work in any browser that supports flash, if it works in one.
-Let's see about the DHTML when all three levels of DOM are defined, and 95% of browsers in use support them correctly.

 Hint: if you want to win, see how doggie plays and do the same.
 The winning method is quite simple.
 Game doesn't work at least in IE 5 for Macintosh, because of the aforementioned DHTML situation.